-Department heads or other related supervisory academic administrators and summarily suspend a faculty member for up to 72 hours when it is judged that the safety and well-being of the faculty, the best interests of OSU-Oklahoma City or any of its components, or others is threatened by uninterrupted continuance.
+Department heads or other related supervisory academic administrators12 may summarily suspend a faculty member for up to 72 hours when it is judged that the safety and well-being of the faculty, the best interests of OSU-Oklahoma City or any of its components, or others is threatened by uninterrupted continuance.

-A suspension may extend beyond 72 hours if approved by the President or designated representative.
-Recommendations for suspensions of greater than 72 hours shall be forwarded to the President by the appropriate division head and VPAA with endorsements regarding the need for the proposed action.
-The President, if concurring, will direct the extended suspension.
+A suspension may extend beyond 72 hours if approved by the VPAA or designated representative.
+Recommendations for suspensions of greater than 72 hours shall be forwarded to the VPAA by the appropriate dean with endorsements regarding the need for the proposed action.
+The VPAA, if concurring, will direct the extended suspension.
 The faculty member and department head shall be informed in writing of the length, terms, and conditions of any implemented suspension.